 You can aim for six 0000 and six 000 suits, so you have enough clean and in the wash.
 Bonds double zips are great, as you can zip down all the way to their feet and can just change the nappy without having to take off the whole suit.
-They also come with built in hand mitts and socks.
+They also come with built-in hand mitts and socks.

-Buy a pair of socks for every day of the week – buy the same colour because you may lose socks and that way you don’t end up having odd colours.
+Buy a pair of socks for every day of the week – buy the same colour because you may lose socks and that way, you don’t end up having odd colours.

-In the first few weeks you may find that you don’t have time to leave the house, so try to resist picking up a heap of cute outfits, as your little one may not get to ever wear them!
+In the first few weeks, you may find that you don’t have time to leave the house, so try to resist picking up a heap of cute outfits, as your little one may not ever get to wear them!
 Two cute outfits are more than sufficient.

 Pram / stroller